Compare exchange rates, transfer fees and transaction speeds when you need to send money to Latvia.

 - Provide full transaction details.
 The next step is to provide information such as how much money you’re sending, in what currency and where to.
 You’ll also need to provide your recipient’s name and contact details.

 - Pay for your transfer.
-Once you’ve reviewed the cost of your transaction you can pay for your transfer.
+Once you’ve reviewed the cost of your transaction, you can pay for your transfer.
 You’ll usually be given a reference number that you can use to monitor the progress of your funds.
+Keep the number handy in case there are any issues with your transaction.